 The nature of the use of the harrow is such that some parts may eventually wear out.
-It is a good idea to inspect and replace damaged or worn machine parts.
+Regular inspection is required to maintain your unit.

-4.1 DAILY MAINTENANCE/LUBRICATION (10 hours)
+4.1 DAILY MAINTENANCE/ LUBRICATION (10 hours)

-- Inspect tires for wear. - Inspect the wheel bolts for tightness. - The tools should be inspected periodically checking for severe wear on the tooling ends as well as the areas where the tools contact each other.
+- Inspect tires for wear and tightness of nuts. - The tools should be inspected perioducally checking for severe wear on the tooling ends as well as the areas where the tools contact each other.
 If the tools are showing excessive wear at these contact points, they must be replaced.
 Tools worn in this manner present a safety hazard.
 Tools may wear prematurely in these locations if the tools have not been pre-tensioned enough. - Periodically inspect all U-bolts and other bolted connections.
 Ensure that the connections are tight and that there is no excessive wear. - Check the square U-bolts that connect the tooling to the bearing housings and the round U-bolts that connect the bearing housings to the tail and tool tension lever.
 These U-bolts need to be tightened regularly, every 2 hours for the first 30 hours.
 If they show signs of wear, replace them as soon as possible.
 Refer to the parts catalogue for part numbers. - Inspect harrow frame for structure fractures. - Check all bearings for signs of seal damage or excessive wear. - Inspect all hydraulic hoses and fittings for leaks and signs of wear.